gloliva/HyperLydian/README.md

 ## Where things are at

 Screen size is 1440x900 (MacBook 13" default scaled resolution).
 Will maybe handle additional resolutions later; resize at your own risk.

-Music, obviously.
-OSC data will be sent to Max/MSP for Music generation.
-This is what the PyOSC stuff is for.

-No GUI yet, but it will happen.

-Eventually there will be controller support.

 The menu is just a placeholder, will be fleshed out towards the end.